freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-destructuring-assignment-to-assign-variables-from-arrays.md

 # --hints--

-Value of `a` should be 6, after swapping.
+The value of `a` should be 6, after swapping.

 ```js
 assert(a === 6);
 ```

-Value of `b` should be 8, after swapping.
+The value of `b` should be 8, after swapping.

 ```js
 assert(b === 8);